zoogie/new-browserhax/README.md

 # new-browserhax

+# This Exploit has been patched on 11.14.0-46, will no longer work on any firmware

 ## Thanks
 - Big thanks to @ChampionLeake for the bug tip!
 - The devs who developed JsTypeHax for the WiiU https://github.com/WiiUTest/JsTypeHax .
 This sploit is loosely modeled after it.